 In a city where fancy desserts can be found at nearly every restaurant, there's something so refreshing about a high-quality scoop of the old-fashioned good stuff: ice cream.
 Even in the cold tundra of winter, there's comfort and nostalgia to be found in any cone or a cup.
 And while it'd be nearly impossible to dream up a more perfect treat, that doesn't mean that there isn't any variation in what you can find dotted along New York's streets.

-Some proprietors listed below, such as Big Gay Ice Cream Truck and Van Leeuwen, got their starts out of the back of a truck before cashing in enough rave reviews to open brick-and-mortar shops.
+Some proprietors listed below, such as Big Gay Ice Cream Truck and Van Leeuwen, got their starts out of the back of a truck before cashing in enough rabid fans to open brick-and-mortar shops.

 Others, like Ralph's Italian Ices in Staten Island, have called the Big Apple home for almost a century.
 And still others have cropped up online and in Brooklyn's suburbs, bringing exciting, modern flavors to an industry that dates back to second century B.C.